rafaelribeiro1510/ASCIIValley/README.md

 - [ ] UI with different tabs, selectable from keyboard hotkeys -> Architect, Work, Animals, ...
 - [ ] Colonists with different attributes that develop as they work
-- [ ] Rudimentary building with implementation of cursor (walls and doors)
+- [ ] Rudimentary building with implementation of cursor
 - [ ] Terrain generation (May be discarded)
 - [ ] Raid system, with human raider groups that spawn on edges of map at given encounters and possibly alien raids through drop pods (May be discarded)
 - [ ] Combat system (?)